OpenNMS/udpgen/README.md

 ## Overview

-This tool was written to help stress test OpenNMS' UDP protocol hanlding by generating large volumes of traffic.
+This tool was written to help stress test OpenNMS' UDP protocol handling by generating large volumes of traffic.

 It currently supports generating:
 * SNMP Traps